Honey Lemon Zucchini Bread

-You will love this honey lemon zucchini bread recipe—it’s so fresh and bright!
+You will love this honey lemon zucchini bread recipe — it’s so fresh and bright!
 Enjoy a slice for breakfast with coffee or tea, or as a snack mid-day with cream cheese or butter.

-In the case of my green-thumbed co-workers, when fraught with what to do with this giant zucchini she thought, “Liza will take it.”
+In the case of my green-thumbed co-workers, when fraught with what to do with their giant zucchini they often thought, “Liza will take it.”

 Because, obviously.
 I’m like Mikey with the Life cereal when it comes to garden bounty.

-I spent fifteen minutes shredding those two suckers, and ended up with a little over six cups of zucchini bits.
+One time I spent fifteen minutes shredding two of those suckers, and ended up with a little over six cups of zucchini bits.
+SIX CUPS.

 Two cups got frozen in zip top bags and the rest was used for zucchini bread.